jiquan/Data-Open-Access4PLoS-One/README.md

 HOW TO USE THE WEBSITE.

 First step: upload an image.
-(We have also upload some test images for this website.
+(We have also upload some test images (images not used in our paper) for this website.
 These images are contained in the folder named "images_for_website" on this github.)

 Second step: click "classify" and wait for the result.